wargio/r2dec-js/README.md

        --debug      | do not catch exceptions
-       --html       | outputs html data instead of text --issue      | generates the json used for the test suite --offset     | shows pseudo next to the offset --paddr      | all xrefs uses physical addresses instead of virtual addresses --xrefs      | shows also instruction xrefs in the pseudo code
+       --html       | outputs html data instead of text --issue      | generates the json used for the test suite --paddr      | all xrefs uses physical addresses instead of virtual addresses --xrefs      | shows also instruction xrefs in the pseudo code
 ```